1965 Philippine Sea A-4 incident

 The 1965 Philippine Sea A-4 crash was a Broken Arrow incident in which a United States Navy Douglas A-4E Skyhawk attack aircraft carrying a nuclear weapon fell into the sea off Japan from the aircraft carrier USS Ticonderoga.
 The aircraft, pilot and weapon were never recovered.

 The accident

-On 5 December 1965, 31 days after Ticonderoga's departure from U.S. Naval Base Subic Bay in the Philippines, the attack jet fell over the side during a training exercise while being rolled from the number 2 hangar bay to the number 2 elevator.
+On 5 December 1965, 31 days after Ticonderoga's departure from U.S. Naval Base Subic Bay in the Philippines, the attack jet was pushed backwards over the side, off the number 2 elevator during a training exercise while being rolled from the number 2 hangar bay to the elevator.
 The pilot, Lieutenant (junior grade) Douglas M. Webster; the aircraft, Douglas A-4E BuNo 151022 of VA-56; and the B43 nuclear bomb were never recovered from the 16000 ft depth.
 The accident was said to occur 68 mi from Kikai Island, Kagoshima Prefecture, Japan.

 Ticonderoga had aboard Carrier Air Wing Five during this cruise, with two squadrons of Skyhawks.
 The lost aircraft was part of Attack Squadron 56 (VA-56); VA-144 was the other.